-Please note: all of my lesson plans, slides, and activities are licensed under a CC-By-.
-I get a lot of my materials from amazing folks who share their scholarship and work online, so please do the same & pay it forward if you use any of these.
+Please note: all of my lesson plans, slides, and activities are licensed under a CC-By-SA.
+I get a lot of my materials from amazing folks who share their scholarship and work online, so please do the same if you use any of my materials.

 Getting Started: 2D Carving + 3D Printing

 Lesson style: this workshop was a one-off, 1hr 30m session that introduced students to a CNC machine and 3D printing.
 I tried to keep it simple by relegating the hardware to two basic components: how it cuts/works, and what file type it takes.
 Then I broke it down into two group activities where students searched for pre-created files at thenounproject.com and thingiverse.com, then practiced cutting on the Carvey + loading 3D printed files into Cura (slicing software), and then onto our Ultimaker machines.